muaddibttv/tools_and_parsers/!Jen Template/Additional Plugins/ReadMe.md

     - Allows you to password protect menu items in your Jen (base64 encoded password in xml entries)
 - podbay
     - Podbay scraper for Jen, allowing menu items for Categories or specific shows
+- podcastone
+    - PodcastOne scraper for Jen, allowing menu items for Categories or specific shows
 - rainbow
     - Colorizes your menu items automatically when generating views
 - releases